YagirProtect/JetBrains-Plugin-Rainbow-Delimiters-Free/README.md

 build/distributions/*.zip
 ```

-## Notes
+> [!NOTE]

-- Rider C# editor is special (ReSharper backend).
+>- Rider C# editor is special (ReSharper backend).
 Some Rider builds expose fewer lexer/PSI features in the frontend editor.
-  The plugin has a manual fallback, but behavior can still vary across Rider versions.
+>The plugin has a manual fallback, but behavior can still vary across Rider versions.
-- If you see “not compatible with IDE build …” during install, adjust the build range in `patchPluginXml` (`sinceBuild` / `untilBuild`) and rebuild the ZIP.
+>- If you see “not compatible with IDE build …” during install, adjust the build range in `patchPluginXml` (`sinceBuild` / `untilBuild`) and rebuild the ZIP.

 ## Open Source
 MIT